dishavarshney29/Naamcheen/client/README.md

 brew services start mongodb-community@6.0
 Verify by running mongosh on terminal

+You can restore mongo data dump taken by previous project owners using command: mongorestore --db <your_database_name/naamcheen> </path_to_output_directory/your_database_name//Users/iamdisha/Downloads/Naamcheen/mongodump>

 Go to client folder
 Run npm install to build
 Run npm start and go to http://localhost:3000